 These are meant to be humourous, so don’t take them too seriously!

 - You walk aimlessly at the mall after finding yourself there out of habit.
 You don’t really have anything to buy, and you don’t really feel like window-shopping.
-You don’t want to look at things too closely in case you’ll like it and spend money on it just out of boredom.
+Also, you don’t want to look at things too closely in case you’ll like it and spend money on it just out of boredom.
 Related: My ‘I Want This, But I Won’t Buy It’ List

 - Plus, you know prices at malls tend to be higher anyway – you’ve done your fair share of cost-comparison on online commerce platforms.
 You also know that shops like to artificially inflate the price and slash it down so it looks like it’s on sale but it’s actually not.
-That vacuum at AEON, marked down from RM119 to RM89, is actually RM68 on Lazada.
+That item at AEON, marked down from RM119 to RM89, is actually RM68 on Lazada.
 It annoys you but you continue to wander around aimlessly because you have time to kill and the aircon is free so why not.

 - You might want to get a snack at the mall simply because you’re bored.
 Eh, might as well go all the way to the grocery shop at basement level and get some bananas.
 Cheaper and healthier than Boost Juice.